Cheng-Yueh/knee/README.md

 # A Multi-Modal, Selectively Lockable, Compact, Affordable Knee Joint Assembly for Bipedal Robots
 <img src="assets/Open-source-hardware-logo.jpg" alt="drawing"/>
 Welcome to the repository for making your own knee joint concept demonstrator designed specifically for bipedal robots!
-The files provided here permit reproducing the knee joint as presented in 2024 IEEE-RAS International Conference on Humanoid Robots conference (to be confirmed).
+The files provided here permit reproducing the knee joint as presented in 2024 IEEE-RAS International Conference on Humanoid Robots conference.
 A video demonstrating the performance of this knee assembly is available at https://youtu.be/-a_vLSxSMBE.

 ### Key functionalities:
 *	Actuated bidirectional joint rotation